 They may protect your secrets as well, making them a loyal friend or spouse.

 The danger lies in who or what they choose to protect.
-This type of liar may carry dark, terrible secrets that would shake you to the core if revealed.
+This type of liar may posses dark secrets that would shake you to the core if revealed.
 You’ll never know what they keep hidden and therefore, you’ll never (fully) know who they are.
-Their secret could be as benign as a childhood stutter… or it could be devastating and unspeakable, a sexual predator who victimizes vulnerable youth or a secret affair with your brother.
+Their secret could be as benign as a childhood stutter… or it could be devastating and unspeakable, such as carrying on a secret love affair with your best friend or a past as a child sexual molester.

 5. The avoidant liar